Brian Galach

-Brian Galach (born 16 May 2001) is a Polish professional footballer who plays as a striker for Podlasie Biała Podlaska, on loan from Wisła Płock II.
+Brian Galach (born 16 May 2001) is a Polish professional footballer who plays as a striker.

 Early and personal life

 Galach was born in Poland, and attended Chingford Foundation School.

 Club career

 Crawley Town

 After spending time with Leyton Orient (who he joined at under-9 level) and Aldershot Town, Galach signed for Crawley Town in June 2018.
 On 4 September 2018, Galach made his Crawley debut during their EFL Trophy group-stage tie against Tottenham Hotspur U23s.
 On 17 November 2018, Galach joined Isthmian League side Burgess Hill Town on a short-term loan, where he made 6 appearances and scored one goal.
 He made his league debut for Crawley in the final match of the 2018–19 season as a stoppage time substitute in a 3-1 League Two victory over Tranmere Rovers on 4 May 2019.
 On 3 January 2020, Galach joined Billericay Town on a one-month loan.
 On 4 February 2020, his loan was extended to the end of February.
 He played 6 times for them without scoring.
 He scored his first goals for Crawley on 10 November 2020 when he scored twice in an EFL Trophy group game against Ipswich Town.
 He left Crawley on 11 February 2021 after his contract was mutually terminated, having scored twice in eight matches in all competitions during his spell at the club.